Skip to content

 Disadvantages

-• For superior corrosion protection, it must be combined with an oil or wax treatment.
+• To ensure superior corrosion protection, it must be combined with an oil or wax treatment.

 Looking for a black oxide supplier?
 Contact us now!